jjin49/DeepAttentionPan/readme.md

 - Platform: Python 3.6, need to use GPU to train,test and ouput attention weights.

+ ### Predict binding affinity of a single hla-peptide pair input from the command line
+ To use our pre-trained pan-specific model for predicting binding affinity: suppose you want to predict binding affinity of HLA-A*02:01 with peptide QIDVEKKIV, then:

+ 1) In the folder "codes", run in the command line:<br>
+        python single_test.py  HLA-A*02:01 QIDVEKKIV
+  the program will directly output the binding affinity of the hla-peptide pair

 ### Testing:

 our final ensemble prediction model is stored in the "dup_0" folder, suppose now we want to output testing results of the final model in "dup_0".